r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-However, the same set and ordering of libraries often does not work with Rtools40, because the names would sometimes be different (in some cases, though, it is still possible to create a linking order that works with both Rtools43 and Rtools40 (and Rtools42), when libraries are available in both under the same name).
+However, the same set and ordering of libraries often does not work with Rtools40, because the names would sometimes be different (in some cases, though, it is still possible to create a linking order that works with both Rtools44 and Rtools40 (and Rtools42, Rtools43), when libraries are available in under the same name).

 So, typically, a new Makevars file was needed, and R 4.2 added support for `Makevars.ucrt` for that, which are used in preference of `Makevars.win`,